Getting started

 2

-See who has confirmed, who has pre-evaluated, and who is yet to respond.
+See who has confirmed, who has completed their Prepare evaluation, and who is yet to respond.

 3